Algebraic Number Starscapes: Geometry

 \subsubsection{The Roots Map}

-We briefly record the solution to linear equations $ax+by$ in our standard notation, for later use when discussing cubics.
+We briefly record the roots to linear equations $ax+b$ in our standard notation, for later use when discussing cubics.
 Over $\CC$, the space of coefficients identifies naturally with $\CC^2=\{(a,b)\mid a,b\in\CC\}$, and so up to scaling we have $\PP\Coefs=\CP^1$.
-The space of their roots is also $\CP^1$, thought of as the extended complex plane; as $ax+by$ has solution $[-b:a]=[-b/a:1]$ when $a\neq 0$ and otherwise $\infty=[1:0]$.
+The space of their roots is also $\CP^1$, thought of as the extended complex plane; as $ax+b$ (thought of as the homogeneous equation $ax+by$ on $\CP^1$), has the unique root $[-b:a]=[-b/a:1]$ when $a\neq 0$ and otherwise $\infty=[1:0]$.
 Thus the roots map here is a linear isomorphism of $\CP^1$ with itself:

 This gives a natural identification between the spaces of roots and (projectivized) coefficients, allowing us to simplify the stories above.
 In the following sections, $\RootMap$ will continue to be a homeomorphism $\PP\Coefs\to\Roots$, and topologically the mapping from a polynomial's coefficients to its solutions is still equivalent to projectivization.
 However, $\RootMap$ is no longer such a simple isomorphism, and much of the work involved in accurately transferring information from coefficients to roots involves a careful analysis of $\RootMap$ and the symmetries it preserves.